pjf/pjf.github.io/tech/_posts/2014-01-23-dont-read-articles--listen-to-them.md

 ---
 title: Don't read articles, listen to them
 tags: tts pocket android lifehacks tech
 description: "This morning I pottered around the kitchen.
-I made toast and coffee, I washed the dishes, I sorted my groceries.
+I made toast and coffee, I washed the dishes.
 I also read a lengthy article on AIDS in China at the same time.
 In fact, I've been reading more than ever now that I've given up on actually reading."
 ---

 This morning I pottered around the kitchen.
 I made toast and coffee, I washed